Analysis | 'When do we get to use the guns?’: The ongoing danger of false fraud claims

 This is not the first time that Greene has downplayed the violence on that day or celebrated those who engaged in it.
 She has repeatedly suggested that those arrested for their roles in the violence were unfairly targeted, at one point referring to them as “prisoners of war.”
 She is also the legislator who, in a photo of freshmen legislators taken a few days before the riot, wore a face mask reading “stop the steal” — a slogan centered on the false claims of fraud.
 At another point, her mask read “Trump won.”

 Trump didn’t win.
 Donald Trump lost.
 Those are words he loathes hearing, so he’s done everything in his power to pretend they aren’t true.
-And as a result, his supporters injured scores police officers at the Capitol and several gave their lives.
+And as a result, his supporters injured scores of police officers at the Capitol, and several gave their lives.
 As a result, frustrated supporters are wondering out loud when they get to murder the people Trump is saying stole the election.
 As a result, those musings are greeted not with condemnation but applause.

 This is not a trajectory on which the death toll doesn’t grow.